ShelbySolomonDarnell/markdown-resume/vita/source/README.md

 ### Entreprenural Experience {#entreprenuer}

-Solomon Ventures LLC - Solution/System Architecting, Development, and Consulting : *Chief*
+Solomon Ventures LLC
+: *Solution/System Architecting, Development, and Consulting*
     __January 2019__
     Architecture developed for a revolutionary housing portal for Kenya, by Kenyans.